adi7312/adi7312.github.io/README.md

 permalink: /
 ---

-I'm student of Cybersecurity at Warsaw University of Technology and Security Engineer at Samsung R&D. In context of security I'm interested in penetration testing, malware analysis and reverse engineering.
-In my spare time, I expand my knowledge in the area of operating systems and computer architecture.
+I'm student of Cybersecurity at Warsaw University of Technology and Security Engineer Intern at Samsung R&D. I'm interested in penetration testing, fuzzing, binary exploitation and reverse engineering.
+Additionaly I like to expand my knowledge in the area of operating systems and computer architecture.
+In my spare time I conduct security research of IoT devices.

-Skillset:
-* Security
-* Linux
+Programming languages:

-* C
+* C++
 * Python
-* Bash
+* Rust
 * Java